 Location: 26801 Ortega Highway, San Juan Capistrano, California

-Tijuana has a historic center with noteworthy buildings like the Catedral de Nuestra Señora de Guadalupe, a cathedral that exemplifies Spanish colonial and Neoclassical architecture; the Plaza Santa Cecilia, the oldest square in the city; and the Palacio de Frontón Jai Alai, an elegant Neoclassical palace.
-To discover modern-day Tijuana, visit the Centro Cultural Tijuana that displays an avant-garde collection, keep an eye out for street art throughout the city, and sample the delicious local cuisine.
+Tijuana has a historic center with noteworthy buildings like the Catedral de Nuestra Señora de Guadalupe, a cathedral that exemplifies Spanish Colonial and Neoclassical architecture; the Plaza Santa Cecilia, the oldest square in the city; and the Palacio de Frontón Jai Alai, an elegant Neoclassical palace.
+To discover modern-day Tijuana, visit the Centro Cultural Tijuana, which displays an avant-garde collection; keep an eye out for street art throughout the city; and sample the delicious local cuisine.

-5 Gold Rush Days and Apple Pie in Julian
+5. Gold Rush Days and Apple Pie in Julian

-6 Ensenada: A Picturesque Seaport in Mexico
+6. Ensenada: A Picturesque Seaport in Mexico

-7 Beautiful Mountain Scenery in Idyllwild
+7. Beautiful Mountain Scenery in Idyllwild